AA/PPS 02.01.11 - Academic Certificates

 This policy summarizes the key elements of that process and provides guidance for preparing proposals for new programs and for changing or deleting existing programs.
 This document also provides guidance for adding, changing, deleting, and reporting certificate data and is intended to help ensure the academic integrity of curricular development.
 Certificates, as defined in this document, are independent academic credentials subject to the standards of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), including those for academic program coordination, faculty qualifications, administrative oversight, and outcomes assessment.

 All academic programs offered at Texas State are directly connected to the university’s mission.
 Initiating a new academic program at Texas State is intricately tied to the university’s strategic planning and master planning processes.
 This academic programming process is faculty-driven and begins at the academic unit where ideas for new academic programs are generated by faculty, in consideration of job market or workforce needs.
 Departments and schools review various proposal ideas for new programs and forward priorities to the college dean.
-At the college level, the priorities are vetted by the college leadership and a consolidated list of college planning priorities is submitted to the provost and vice president for Academic Affairs (VPAA) during the strategic planning time period.
-The provost and VPAA reviews all the college-level priorities to formulate the Academic Affairs division strategic plan.
-The provost and VPAA and college deans formally present their plans to the campus for a university-wide process that is inclusive to the university plan.
+At the college level, the priorities are vetted by the college leadership and a consolidated list of college planning priorities is submitted to the provost and executive vice president for Academic Affairs during the strategic planning time period.
+The provost and executive vice president for Academic Affairs reviews all the college-level priorities to formulate the Division of Academic Affairs’ strategic plan.
+The provost and executive vice president for Academic Affairs and the college deans formally present their plans to the campus for a university-wide process that is inclusive to the university plan.
 Reviews at each level focus on multiple criteria to include the job market or workforce need, supply of similar certificates from other public institutions in Texas, resources required, existing capacity and quality at the unit level, ability to meet the requirements of the 60x30TX, Texas Higher Education Strategic Plan: 2015-2030, Texas State’s National Research University Fund (NRUF) aspirations, projected enrollment, etc.

 The curricula in Texas State’s academic programs embody a coherent course of study in which, as a student progresses through a curriculum, the content of the program demands increasing levels of integration of knowledge.
 Academic programs demonstrate an appropriate sequencing of courses relevant to the field or discipline, so that course work is progressively more rigorous and demonstrates progressive advancement in a field that allows students to synthesize knowledge and grow in critical skills.